 Section 1.
 Officers.
 The Officers of the Chapter shall be a President, Vice President, Secretary, Treasurer, Immediate Past President and such other officers as may be determined by the Chapter Board of Directors (collectively, the “Officers”).

 Section 2.
 Qualifications.
-Officers must be CPCU Members in good standing in both the Society and the Chapter.
+Officers must be Chapter Members as defined in Section 2 of Article 2, in good standing in both the Society and the Chapter.

 Section 3.
 Elections & Term.

-(a) The voting members shall elect the Officers at or before the Annual Meeting of voting members in accordance with such procedures as shall be established by the Chapter Board of Directors.
+(a) The Chapter Members shall elect the Officers at or before the Annual Meeting of Chapter Members in accordance with such procedures as shall be established by the Chapter Board of Directors.
 At the end of the President’s term, the President automatically will succeed to the office of Immediate Past President.

 (b) The Officers shall serve a one (1) year term in office, or until such time as their successors have been duly elected and qualified.
 The term of office for each Officer shall begin on the January 1 following his or her election.
 The same individual may simultaneously hold the offices of Secretary and Treasurer, but no other offices may be held simultaneously by the same individual.